Modeling and analysis of AFE active rectifier operation

 Projection of a given current onto an axis , - the result of regulation of the PI voltage regulator Voltage Controller.
 It receives the difference between the measured and set voltage values in the DC link:

-Projection of a given current onto an axis , is set to equal for the formation of
+Projection of a given current onto an axis , it is set equal to for the formation of

-The AFE control system presented above reproduces these ratios in the form of a block diagram.
+The AFE control system presented above reproduces the above ratios in the form of a block diagram.

 Simulation